 We walked to the bank across the street (from the main entrance of the embassy) where we paid the required fee of US$ 30 p.p., which was quickly done.
 Note that they require crisp US bills free from any scribbles.

 Part 4 – Picking up our China Visa

 Easy too.
 We returned to the embassy on Monday afternoon, could walk right in, got our China visa, and celebrated with champagne.

 Read More: Hiking the Great Wall Away From the Crowds

 I hope this helps.
 If you have questions, let us know in the comment section below.
 We’ll do our best to answer.

 Edited to Add September, 16: So now you think how ‘it’ works, right?
-So did we but yesterday we met a French couple who recently had a different experience.
+So did we but yesterday we met a French couple who recently had a different experience in getting their China visa.
 There were two lines, one for Mongolians (90 tickets) and one for non-Mongolians (10 tickets) and lists circulating among the non-Mongolians to prevent having to camp in front of the entrance.
-Read Tiphaine and Nicolas’ experience here.
+Read Tiphaine and Nicolas’ China visa experience here.
 It shows, if anything, that procedures can change on a whim.